United States Immigration and Customs Enforcement: Immigration law

-ERO Detention centers
+ERO detention centers

 ICE ERO operates detention centers throughout the United States that detain illegal immigrants who are apprehended and placed into removal proceedings.
 About 34,000 people are held in immigration detention on any given day, in over 500 detention centers, jails, and prisons nationwide.
-Those detained are both illegal immigrants apprehended by ERO and other agencies such as Border Patrol.
+Those detained are both undocumented immigrants apprehended by ERO and other agencies such as Border Patrol.

 Due to the United States detention bed quota, mandated by Congress, that number will increase rather than decrease.
 The quota mandates at least 34,000 beds available for immigrants on any given day.
 Under the Trump administration, the number of people being detained on any given day increased to 52,500 in early June 2019.